 Some parrots, especially those hand-reared, can be needy, so they’ll demand food more often.

-Ensure that other household members aren’t giving the parrot food outside of normal feeding hours and there are no duplicated feeding schedules.
+Ensure that other household members aren’t giving the parrot food outside of regular feeding hours and there are no duplicated feeding schedules.

 Consider putting food and water bowls at opposite ends of the cage to encourage movement.